Mollie Zacarias: My financial life as a student

-Hello, my name is Mollie Zacarias and I am a second year student on the Education Studies course, based at City South Campus in Edgbaston.
-I’m 22 years old, a Birmingham City local and work part-time job at a fashion retail store and part time student ambassador for BCU, as well as studying full-time.
+Hello, my name is Mollie Zacarias and I am a second-year student on the Education Studies course, based at City South Campus in Edgbaston.
+I’m 22 years old, a Birmingham City local and work a part-time job at a fashion retail store and part-time student ambassador for BCU, as well as studying full-time.

 Because I am local to Birmingham and my campus, I chose to stay at home with my parents and commute to university and around the city, by train or bus.
 The city is well connected and you can travel to the campus by multiple routes, from whichever part of Birmingham.

 Because I travel via public transport, I buy a student monthly bus pass through the National Express Bus app on my phone.

 Buying a monthly bus pass is cheaper than buying an adult day saver every day which is £4.60 per day.
 A student monthly bus pass costs £41.90 on the app, to buy it from a corner shop it is £42.50.
 I have lectures three days a week, and work on both weekend days so having the student monthly bus pass saves me a lot of money.
 To break it down; I work 2 days a week, study 3 days a week and sometimes on my 2 spare days go out with family or friends, I spend from £1.50 to £2.10 per day with this monthly bus pass, which is far just over 50% cheaper than paying an adult day saver every day.
 However, because I travel via train 2 to 3 times every week, I spend roughly £5+ to £7 a week, £20+ to £28 per month.